-- structures and conditions that may limit access (consideration of clearance requirements over roadways or railroads), - staging or material storage areas, - right-of-way and property lines, - information, plans, etc. regarding maintenance of traffic requirements, lane or road closures, restrictions, durations, etc. necessary to protect public safety for all erection operations over or adjacent to live traffic, and - any other information that may be pertinent to the steel erection.
+- a) a plan of the work area showing the proposed bridge, - b) the permanent support structures (piers and abutments), - c) roads, - d) railroad tracks, - e) waterways (including location and dimensions of any navigational channel(s) and any navigational clearances to be respected during construction), - f) overhead and underground utilities, - g) structures and conditions that may limit access (consideration of clearance requirements over roadways or railroads), - h) staging or material storage areas, - i) right-of-way and property lines, - j) information, plans, etc. regarding maintenance of traffic requirements, lane or road closures, restrictions, durations, etc. necessary to protect public safety for all erection operations over or adjacent to live traffic, and - k) any other information that may be pertinent to the steel erection.